dfki-ric/pytransform3d/_sources/rotations.rst.txt

 **Pros**

-* Minimal representation
+* Minimal representation.

 **Cons**

-* The representation is not straightforward to interpret
+* The representation is not straightforward to interpret.
-* Normalization of angle required to avoid singularity
+* Normalization of angle required to avoid singularity.
-* Concatenation and transformation of vectors requires conversion to rotation matrix or quaternion
+* Concatenation and transformation of vectors requires conversion to rotation matrix or quaternion.

 ----------
 References